node-red/designs/designs/flow-linter/README.md

 - should be similar format with other linting tools (e.g. ESlint, JShint, ...)

 #### Other Consideration
 - When validation is invoked in Editor, validation codes should be executed in editor.
-API call to server-side is expencive, and it is need to add extra adminAPI in the core.
+API call to server-side is expensive, and it is need to add extra adminAPI in the core.

 ### Implementation plan

 #### First step
 - Implement a mock-up prototype of plug-in architecture
 - Implement CLI version
-  - Considering future extention, e.g. use from Flow Editor, on-the-fly checking, etc.

 #### Next steps
 - Implement Editor-integrated version (in Sidebar, batch-style)